Skip to main content

 • As the catarrhal symptoms wane, a dry, hacking cough starts, typically brought on by any sudden startle.
 Prolonged coughing episodes may be followed by the characteristic 'whoop'.
 The child chokes, gasps and flails the extremities, with eyes bulging and watering and face reddened.
 There is frequently post-cough vomiting.
 The paroxysms may be severe enough to bring on cyanosis.
 This is called the paroxysmal stage.

 • The cough is very persistent, long after infection is past and may last for two or three months.
-It was called 'the 100-day cough'.
+It is sometimes called 'the 100-day cough'.

 Examination